dvdkrstndnls/seahorse/read_me.md

 ### Instructions

-1. Your survey should have 10 questions of your choosing.
-Each answer should be on a scale of 1 to 5 based on how much the user agrees or disagrees with a question.
+1. The survey has 11 questions.
+Each answer is on a scale of 1 to 5 based on how much the user agrees or disagrees with a question.

-2. Your `server.js` file should require the basic npm packages we've used in class: `express`, `body-parser` and `path`.
+2. Your `server.js` file requires the basic npm packages: `express`, `body-parser` and `path`.

 3. Your `htmlRoutes.js` file should include two routes: